InteropIO/finsemble-seed/src/samples/toolbar/README.md

 The toolbar supports a "right," "left," and "center" section and those are created based on the `align` property of the items on the toolbar.
 It then creates buttons for each config (see below for a sample config) item in the `menuItems` based on the `type` property.
 The currently created types are:

-- menu - This will create a Finsemble Button of type `MenuLauncher`, which is specifically designed to launch menus.
+- menu - This will create a `MenuLauncher` type Finsemble button, which is specifically designed to launch menus.
 When the toolbar loads, it pre-spawns all menu components in a hidden state to improve performance.
 - workspace - This will create a Workspace Launcher Button which is designed to launch workspaces.
-- component - This will create a Finsemble Button of type `AppLauncher`, which is designed to spawn a Finsemble component.
+- component - This will create a `AppLauncher` type Finsemble button, which is designed to spawn a Finsemble component.
 - seperator - This will create a seperator.
 - reactComponent - This is used to insert custom react components into the toolbar.